-BC Experts: Supreme Court and the Hobby Lobby Case
+BC Experts: Supreme Court Ruling on the Hobby Lobby Case

 PROFESSOR KENT GREENFIELD, BOSTON COLLEGE LAW SCHOOL

 Professor Greenfield is the author of The Myth of Choice and The Failure of Corporate Law.
 He’s an expert in constitutional law and corporate law, and clerked at the Supreme Court for Justice David Souter.
 Along with being a guest on CNN and MSNBC, Professor Greenfield has contributed to the New York Times, Washington Post, Boston Globe, The Nation, The American Prospect, and legal publications such as the Yale Law Journal, the Virginia Law Review, the Harvard Law and Policy Review, and the George Washington Law Review.
 Professor Greenfield is also a frequent lecturer in both academic and public settings.

 ASSOCIATE PROFESSOR BRIAN QUINN, BOSTON COLLEGE LAW SCHOOL; (617) 552-2202 (o); 617-833-9423 (c); firstname.lastname@example.org